ColleagueRiley/Clipboard-Copy-Paste/README.md

 This array can be passed using [`XChangeProperty`](https://tronche.com/gui/x/xlib/window-information/XChangeProperty.html).

-I'll also change the selection property so that way the requestor knows what property we changed.
+I'll also change the selection property so the requestor knows what property we changed.

 ```c
 		XChangeProperty(display,